Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 To show hidden files in macOS Finder, click a Finder browser window, then press Command-period (**⌘.**)

-You will reference your Python virtual environment directory in setup steps below.
+You will reference the Python virtual environment directory that you just created in the setup steps below.

 # Basic Project PyCharm Startup